 Granted, medium to large scale companies and enterprises can maintain a dedicated development team for product testing, delivery, and maintenance.
 However, this is usually the case when the company is itself development-based, such as Facebook, Twitter, Uber, or Apple.

 For those companies that are not looking to focus on software development as a core mandate, it becomes quite practical to outsource their services.
-Such companies can benefit from the lower contractual costs for ODCs.
+Such companies can benefit from the lower contractual costs for offshore development centers.

 “Since ODCs are specialized in a specific application development framework, they don’t need any extra training to start out”

-An offshore development centre can also offer a variety of other essential services:
+An offshore development center setup can also open the door to a variety of other essential services:

 - UX/UI development and testing

 - SEO content creation